temickab/project1-Trivia/readme.md

 # HTML

 * I created minimal HTML and utilized most of my time learning javascript with the help of another peer.
-I only creaded a Header, button and 5 divs.
+I only created a header, button and 5 divs.

 # CSS
  * I used the body to set a background imaged which is fixed to the page